duncanmacintyre/freefall/README.md

 These functions can help you:

 * Run [Euler method](https://en.wikipedia.org/wiki/Euler_method) numerical simulations of the rotational motion of falling objects;
-* Easily plot the rotational motion of objects in freefall; and
+* Easily plot the angular position, angular velocity, angular acceleration, and angular jerk components of objects in freefall; and
 * Visualize the rotational motion of objects in freefall using `vpython`.

 Enjoy!